locationtech/geomesa/docs/user/hbase/install.rst

         * hadoop-common.jar
         * protobuf-java.jar
         * commons-io.jar
-        * hbase-server-1.2.6.jar
         * zookeeper-3.4.10.jar
         * commons-configuration-1.6.jar

 The HBase data store requires the configuration file ``hbase-site.xml`` to be on the classpath.
 This can be accomplished by placing the file in ``geoserver/WEB-INF/classes`` (you should make the directory if it doesn't exist).
-Utilizing a symbolic link will be use full here so any changes are reflected in GeoServer.
+Utilizing a symbolic link will be useful here so any changes are reflected in GeoServer.

 .. tabs::